Skip to main content

 1. Ingestion Pipeline

-A three-stage process that transforms raw SEC filings into searchable indexes:
+A three-stage process that transforms raw SEC filings into two complementary searchable indices:

-• Index — builds a FAISS vector index (OpenAI text-embedding-3-small, 1536-dim, L2-normalised) and a BM25 sparse index in parallel
+• Index — constructs a FAISS vector index (text-embedding-3-small, 1,536 dimensions, L2-normalised) and a BM25 sparse index in parallel from the same chunked corpus.

-Chunking uses 512-word windows with 64-word overlap.
-Each chunk carries full provenance: ticker, form type, filing date, source path, and page number.
+Chunking employs 512-word windows with 64-word overlap.
+Every chunk carries full provenance metadata: ticker symbol, form type, filing date, source path, and page number.
+This provenance is what makes citations traceable rather than decorative.

-For each query, vector search and BM25 run in parallel — each returning top-20 candidates.
-Reciprocal Rank Fusion merges the two ranked lists without manual score-weight tuning:
+Vector search and BM25 run in parallel for every query, each returning the top-20 candidates independently.
+Reciprocal Rank Fusion merges the two ranked lists without requiring manual tuning of relative weights:

 RRF(doc) = Σ [ 1 / (k + rank_r(doc)) ] where k = 60

-This produces ~40 fused candidates.
-BM25 handles exact ticker and term matching; vector search handles semantic intent.
+This produces approximately 40 fused candidates.
+BM25 handles exact ticker symbol and financial terminology matching; vector search handles semantic intent and paraphrase.
+Neither approach alone is sufficient; together, they are complementary.

 3. Cross-Encoder Reranking